 Combining self-service site creation with proper governance allows us to offer robust collaboration with minimal friction.

 The journey to modern SharePoint sites

-SharePoint Online has continued to evolve into a complete and modern collaborative tool, and we’re using the latest features of SharePoint Online to drive collaboration and a better user experience across all our sites.
+SharePoint Online has continued to evolve into a complete and modern collaborative tool, and we’re using the latest features of SharePoint Online to drive collaboration and a better user experience across all of our sites.
 Our approach to modernization consists of the following key elements:

 - Shift to modern sites as our default site types.
-Though we enable self-service site provisioning for our end users, we now only allow the provisioning of modern site types: groups-connected team sites and communication sites.
+Though we enable self-service site provisioning for our end users, we now allow the provisioning of only modern site types: groups-connected team sites and communication sites.

 Our move to modern sites

 For Microsoft, moving to modern sites means putting greater capabilities into our users’ hands while removing the traditional IT barriers to a truly self-service and user-friendly SharePoint experience.
 With SharePoint Online, we now have user experiences that have the following characteristics and capabilities directly out of the box:

 - Are accessible by default.
 Modern sites offer built-in support for ideal color contrast, alternative text, and other features that make them accessible to as many of our users as possible.

 - Are responsive by default.
 Modern sites are designed to accommodate a wide range of devices and platforms, so that they’re attractive and useful regardless of how our users access them.